-December is right around the corner — believe it or not — and the holidays will be here before you know it.
-During these strange times, whether your child is learning in-person or virtually, you can show your appreciation with holiday gifts for our kids’ teachers.
+December is here and this strange school season of 2020 is winding down for now.
+During these weird times, whether your child is learning in-person or virtually, you can — and should — still show your appreciation with holiday gifts for our kids’ teachers.
+After all, teachers are doing more than ever this year.
 But where do you start?
 How much should you spend?
 To whom do you give it?
 What type of gift is appropriate, and when?!
 THE PARENTS ARE STRESSED, PEOPLE.
 Especially this year.

 Luckily, we spoke with some helpful teachers to get the lowdown on school gifting (real talk: They have enough scented candles).
 The consensus was that gift cards are your best bet.
 And we got Sharon Schweitzer, an international etiquette and modern manners expert, to weigh in with helpful holiday tips and her own handy guide to school gift-giving.
 Read on for the truth about teacher gifts — and happy giving!